Jenna Lamia: Writing and producing

 Lamia is also a writer and producer of television and films.
 After selling her first feature script, All About Me, to New Line Cinema in 2006, she joined the writing staff of The CW's 90210.
 After 90210, Lamia went on to write, produce, and act in Awkward.

 She began writing and producing the dramedy No Tomorrow in 2016.
 In 2017, she began writing and co-executive producing the crime comedy-drama Good Girls for NBC.

 In December 2019, it was announced that she would write and executive produce an adaptation of Elin Hilderbrand's novel The Perfect Couple, for the Fox network.

 In April 2021, production began on the feature film My Best Friend's Exorcism, which Lamia adapted from the 2016 novel by Grady Hendrix.

-In August 2022, Netflix announced it would produce the limited series The Perfect Couple, which Lamia will write and executive produce.
-The series is an adaptation of The New York Times bestselling novel by Elin Hilderbrand.
+In September 2024, Netflix released all six episodes of the limited series The Perfect Couple, which Lamia wrote and executive produced.
+The series is an adaptation of The New York Times bestselling novel by Elin Hilderbrand, and stars Nicole Kidman, Liev Schreiber, Eve Hewson, Billy Howle, Meghann Fahy, Ishaan Khatter, Donna-Lynn Champlin and Michael Beech.
+The Perfect Couple was the most-watched American debut series on Netflix in all of 2024, and the second most-watched debut series worldwide.